-Recent years have seen an explosion in new economic thinking and regenerative business practices.
-Concepts such as Wellbeing Economies, Doughnut Economics and Beyond Growth are now gaining traction, supported by scholarship from fields like Ecological Economics, Feminist Economics, Systems Thinking and Modern Monetary Theory.
+There has been a recent explosion in regenerative economic theories and business practices.
+Concepts such as Wellbeing Economies, Doughnut Economics and Post-Growth are now gaining traction, supported by heterodox thinking.
 These offer pathways towards a world in which our economies work in service of life - not the other way around.

-At the Regenerative Economy Lab, we believe the required speed of change is too rapid to be left to economists alone.
+We believe the required speed of change is too rapid to be left to economists alone.
 We aim to educate and empower more people to take part in the transformation to a regenerative economy.
-Our tailored programs bring together like-minded people across diverse groups - public sector, the arts, media, business, science - to help them identify ways they can take action in their organisations, communities, networks and within society at large
+Our tailored programs bring together like-minded people to help them identify ways they can take action in their organisations, communities, networks and within society at large.

 Katy is a Scottish economist, educator and storyteller based in Vienna, Austria.
 Her 22 years of experience span the private sector, local government, media and non-profits.
 She spent some 15 years consulting and writing for major corporations and media brands such as The Economist, Financial Times and Newsweek before an alarming lecture by a climate scientist provoked her to change path.
 After trying to convince her corporate clients of solutions such as net zero and circular economy, she realised it was our economic system that needs to change.
 She began researching, communicating and teaching about systems and new economic thinking, facilitating 100s of workshops for audiences ranging from teachers to local mayors to CEOs.
 In 2023 Katy co-created the acclaimed Tipping Point podcast series, the result of a four-year investigation into why the world ignored the 1972 MIT study The Limits to Growth, recently featured in the Peabody-nominated Scene on Radio series, Capitalism.
 She is also a board-level advisor, co-organiser of the Beyond Growth Austria Conference and founder of a local Doughnut Economics chapter.